Stop me if this sounds familiar...

 3. It specifies any extensions that should be installed in the container.
 Since you aren't really using VS Code locally, your extensions aren't all installed automatically.
 Specifying them in this file makes sure they are there when the project is opened.

-And with that, we can open the Command Palette and select "Remote-Containers: Reopen folder in container".
+And with that, we can open the Command Palette and select "Dev Containers: Reopen folder in container".

 VS Code will reload and set about building the container for this project.